wai12/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 ### Verify Token Request

-To verify your setup request a token for the newly created user by posting JSON data to your API using:
+To verify your setup try requesting a token for the newly created user by posting JSON data to your API using:

 + URL ``http://cake3api.app/api/users/token``
 + **HTTP Method** ``POST``